 The great benefit of this sharing method, is that updates made to the original playlist will automatically be reflected in this linked playlist.

 In the Pages panel, adding a page from another dashboard behaves differently: that makes a simple copy of that page instead of linking to it.

-When linking to another dashboard's playlist, the only thing that is not copied is its foreground page (if present).
-Instead you can now drag in your own custom foreground page and define your own background music.
+When linking to another dashboard's playlist, the two things that is not copied are its foreground page (if present) and the background music.
+You can drag in your own custom foreground page and define your own background music.
 This gives you the option to slightly customize the linked playlist to the look and feel of the channels on your dashboard.